-- 1.1 ELSA International shall: - a. support academic competitions and moot court competitions organised by National and Local Groups; - b. be responsible for the coordination of the John H. Jackson Moot Court Competition and the Helga Pedersen Moot Court Competition; - c. produce and make available to National Groups tools necessary for the area of Competitions, annually revise them, and, if necessary, update them; - d. annually evaluate the Flagship Projects of ELSA falling under the area of Competitions and share the outcome with National Groups. - 1.2 National Groups shall: - a. support and promote the Competitions organised by ELSA International.
+- a. support academic competitions and moot court competitions organised by National and Local Groups; - b. be responsible for the coordination of the John H. Jackson Moot Court Competition and the Helga Pedersen Moot Court Competition; - c. produce and make available to National Groups tools necessary for the area of Competitions, annually revise them, and, if necessary, update them; - d. annually evaluate the Flagship Projects of ELSA falling under the area of Competitions and share the outcome with National Groups; - e. continuously enhance the development of the Flagship Projects of ELSA falling under the area of Competitions by regularly creating Development Strategies for both Projects and sharing the progress with National Groups; - f. collect and compile the information submitted by National Groups through the Competitions Specification Form; - g. provide support to organisers of competitions upon submitting the Competitions Specification Form through a coaching system.